Butte County Car Accident Lawyers

 - Direct Access to Your Attorney — You’ll have open communication with your lawyer throughout the case.

-- Strong Negotiation & Trial Support — We negotiate with insurers on your behalf for a fair settlement and are prepared to go to trial if needed.
+- Skilled Negotiation & Trial Support — We negotiate with insurers on your behalf, keeping our discussions centered on fair compensation.
+Our lawyers are prepared to go to trial if needed.

 - ‘No Win, No Fee’ Guarantee — We deeply understand the challenges our clients face.
-That’s why we operate on a contingency basis, meaning we only get paid if we recover money for you.
-Our fee comes from an agreed percentage of your settlement or court award.
+That’s why we operate on a contingency basis, meaning we only get paid if we obtain compensation for you, although certain case costs may be charged separately.
+Our fee is based on an agreed-upon percentage of your settlement or court award.
+You can ask our attorney to explain our fee structure and potential costs during your free initial consultation.

 Common Causes Of Car Accidents